larics/docker_files/README.md

 In order to run multiple docker containers which are build from docker images in certain configuration use [docker-compose](https://docs.docker.com/compose/)

+## Hardware acceleration

+To be able to properly use available GPU's it's necessary to follow instructions related to setting up docker container with proper arguments depending on GPU vendor.
+There are different commands and prerequisites (drivers) for almost every GPU vendor (NVIDIA,ATI,Intel).
+Rest of this instructions related to graphical rendering are written for NVIDIA GPUs, but  [here](http://wiki.ros.org/docker/Tutorials/Hardware%20Acceleration) you can find everything else necessary to achieve same behaviour for different GPUs (Intel/ATI).

 ### How to correctly use OpenGL for better rendering capabilities in container?

 Explanation for using ROS + Docker for GUI applications is available [here](http://wiki.ros.org/docker/Tutorials/GUI)